-ets went on sale to the public this week--Lions best Chiefs in scrimmage -- Neymans opened a new Montgomery Ward store today--Richard Harry Smith
+Sept.
+6, 1973 - Season tick- na--Graveside rites were held ets went on sale to the public for the infant son of Mr. and this week--Lions best Chiefs in Mrs. Buddy Baldridge Monday scrimmage--Neymans opened in Lubbock--Susan Morris and a new Montgomery Ward store Fred Deaton plan an October today--Richard Harry Smith